GoddyOtuwho/databricks-lakehouse-architecture/README.md

 # Secure Lakehouse Architecture – Azure Databricks
+> This repository is a reference architecture and design artifact.
+> Implementation notebooks are intentionally minimal and illustrative.
 ## Overview
 This repository demonstrates a **secure, enterprise-grade Lakehouse reference architecture** built on **Azure Databricks and Delta Lake**, designed to support **analytics and AI-ready workloads**